iwconfig/svtplay-data/src/README.md

 and from here on after you login automatically when pushing to repo.

+The [.githooks/pre-commit](.githooks/pre-commit) hook verifies the json files before comitting using jq or python.
+Apply it by running:

+    git config --local core.hooksPath "$(git rev-parse --show-toplevel)/src/.githooks/"

 I also use zram in order to optimize LZMA/LZMA2 compression which consumes a lot of memory.
 Just use [this](https://github.com/novaspirit/rpi_zram) and you're good to go.

+To get notifications when an error occur, I wrote a little daemon which listens on port 15328 for incoming error messages and forwards them to my notification daemon.
+This is done with netcat and the daemon script is expected to sit in the background on the receiving LAN computer.

 ## TODO/CONSIDER

 * ~apply compression~ or
 * use sqlite database (have a look at [cannadayr/git-sqlite](https://github.com/cannadayr/git-sqlite))
+* use email notifications